IonutBostan/notes/articles/get-started-with-okrs.md

 - Aspirational OKRs.
 Higher risk goals that push the team further.
 - Learning OKRs.
 Exploration to prove a hypothesis.

-When speaking about OKRs, it a good practice to align your team OKRs with the company or department OKRs.
+When speaking about OKRs, it’s a good practice to align your team OKRs with the company or department OKRs.
 The alignment can be:

 - Explicit Alignment.
 Inheriting another KR as your Objective.
 - Directional Alignment.
 Using other OKRs as a guide for your own.